 As many as 81 American Football teams competed under the BUSC umbrella for college and universities in 2018, signalling the popularity of the sport with teams competing in their corresponding regional leagues across the country.

-Whilst on a professional level, four NFL fixtures were played in London last year at both Wembley Stadium and the Tottenham Hotspur Stadium compared to three in 2018.
+Whilst on a professional level, four NFL fixtures were played in London last year at both Wembley Stadium and The New Tottenham Hotspur Stadium compared to three in 2018.

 One potential drawback however is the cost of the equipment and clothing, but it doesn’t seem to have deterred many.